ydigikat/silicon-soundscapes/docs/Foundations/microblaze.md

 In our case, we're using this pattern to create an audio processing platform that combines the ease of programming an MCU with the processing power of custom FPGA logic.

+Many higher-end FPGAs have hardware processors implemented on the same die as the FPGA fabric.
+The Artix 7 FPGA that we are using does not have a hardware processor so we will be implementing a softcore processor, MicroBlaze, in the FPGA fabric itself.
 ### The Big Picture

 Our architecture demonstrates a clear separation of concerns between three main subsystems: